matteocargnelutti/netlify-functions-session-cookie/README.md

 ```

 ### generateSecretKey()
-Generates and returns a 32-byte-long random key, encoded in base 64.
+Generates and returns a 32-byte-long random key, encoded in base64.
 See [_"Generating a secret key"_](#generating-a-secret-key).

 [☝️ Back to summary](#summary)